davebenson/doom4-walkthrough/README.md

 ## Mission 6:  Onward, after a short Secret Detour

 OK, go back to the large main arena from the last fight.
 There is a big cave.
 Inside the cave (which can be a bit dark) is a lever: an Original Doom Level trigger.
-The location of SECRET 6.6, Classic Map "Doom - Slough of Despair" itself is on the lower floor closer to where you entered the arena, or simple walk off the ledge between the two subarenas, and drop down.
+The location of SECRET 6.6, CLASSIC MAP 6.1 "Doom - Slough of Despair" itself is on the lower floor closer to where you entered the arena, or simple walk off the ledge between the two subarenas, and drop down.

 Or use the map: it looks quite distinct with a visible arrow drawn into the map in the Dossier.
 Once there, the arrow marks the correct switch to press (ie the Left switch).
 It accesses a Mega Health Bonus (although crudely rendered, it is just as effective as a modern-looking one).